-The Item form contains over 25 fields; only 5 are required.
+The Item form contains more than 25 fields; only 5 are required.
 Limiting your data entry to the data that is actually needed for your event will save time and avoid confusion.

 Images are most useful when viewed in the web/online catalog.
 You can also add images to printed descriptions sheets (only the primary/first image will display for each item), but the cost of color printing will be significantly higher.
 Customers with Gala-only events, who don't invite guests to preview items online, often only add images to items that won't be physically displayed at the event.

 Categories are only used to filter the web/online catalog and sales results.
 They do not display in printed materials.
 If you're running a gala event and won't be inviting your guests to preview items in your web catalog, you can limit your categories to those you wish to report results on (if any).

 Location is most useful for keeping track of items that are being stored in various locations.
 Many customers only note location when an item has special instructions (eg. perishable, needs to be picked up on date/time).

 Solicitor is most useful for private schools that track progress toward fundraising obligations and/or noting/tracking donations obtained based on a personal connection between solicitor and donor.